hyperledger-archives/fabric-baseimage/README.md

 - Step 1: Decide on the version number to be used and update the packer.json template variables:release
 - Step 2: Initiate a build

 Note: You will need credentials to the public repositories, as discussed in Uploading Permissions below.
 If you do not have these credentials, you are probably not an image release manager.
-Otherwise, discuss it on the Hyperledger slack to see if you should be added.
+Otherwise, discuss it on the [Hyperledger chat](https://chat.hyperledger.org) to see if you should be added.

 ### Hosted Build Method